-Several years ago interior design trends began taking inspiration from The Flintstones.
+Several years ago, interior design trends began taking inspiration from The Flintstones.
 We sought to ground ourselves with a material that is natural, solid, and secure: stone.

 For me, this design by Virginia Sin started the current Present Primitive stoneware decor movement across America.
 The prong-style bowl has become so widely loved and purchased that I caught an "inspired by" version at Target a few months ago.

-The balanced visual weight of the connecting lines, and speckled spirit of the stoneware, have made Sin's design a natural fit for kitchens, living spaces, and decorative shelves.
+The balanced visual weight of the connecting lines, and the speckled spirit of the stoneware, have made Sin's design a natural fit for kitchens, living spaces, and decorative shelves.